 – John F. Kennedy, 1960

-Stephen is a board member of the John F. Kennedy Library and The Joseph P Kennedy Foundation.
+Stephen is a board member of the John F. Kennedy Library and The Joseph P. Kennedy, Jr. Foundation.
 He also serves on the advisory board at INCAE Business School.
-He is cofounder and vice president of the World Leadership Alliance, an organization of business and political leaders that promotes, democracy, international understanding and trade.
+He is cofounder and vice president of the World Leadership Alliance, an organization of business and political leaders that promotes democracy, international understanding and trade.